UPCOMING EVENTS

 Get Tickets

-Both individual tickets and season tickets are now on sale!
-Click below to learn more about our Season 12 productions or purchase your tickets now and get your preferred seats before individual performances start selling out.
+Click below to learn more about our Season 12 productions or purchase your tickets now and get the best seats possible for your preferred performances!

 Like many a church, Open Window is a refuge from the world (and standard entertainment), while not abandoning discussions of the hard issues that get dealt with in the world…